troisio/jivecakeapi/DEVELOPER.md

 You will also need an [auth0](https://auth0.com) account and will need to configure any clients if you are working with a client.

+You will also need an [imgur](https://market.mashape.com/imgur) account from mashape.
+You will need to fill in the `mashape` portion of your configuration file.

 ### Settings

 An example `docker-compose.yml` for development, along with an `example-settings.yml` can be found in the `docker` directory